heygrady/blog/source/_posts/2012-07-03-state-of-browsers-july-2012.markdown

 In the past 12 months IE7 has lost more than half of it's market share.
 IE7's downward trend has been fairly constant and predictable.
 IE7 lost an average of 0.33% market share in the previous twelve months.
 By this time next year IE7 will undoubtedly be well below the 1% mark.

 {% h4 Mobile Is Here to Stay %}
 Mobile devices have made great strides in the past few years.
 The mobile browsers are just as capable as any of the other modern browsers.
-And the devices feel just as snappy a regular (budget) computer.
+And the devices feel just as snappy as a regular (budget) computer.
 The days of crappy, Java-based browsers and cumbersome experiences are long gone and users have taken notice.
 It's fast becoming a requirement to consider mobile devices as first-class citizens.
 In the [debate over responsive design](http://www.webdesignerdepot.com/2012/07/insider-views-on-responsive-design-the-debate-continues/) vs. m-dot websites, usage trends are pointing towards responsive design.

 {% h2 Choosing A-Grade Browsers %}
 <figure>